-Covid-19 cases rise ahead of Father’s Day
+COVID-19 cases rise ahead of Father’s Day

 “I’m very concerned for my family but also for others who have worked in places where there’s a lot of close proximity to people.
 Specifically, people who may be traveling for the holiday,” said Hawkins.

 “I’m not saying at all that we haven’t had patients get sick.
 Our hospitalization numbers are going up.
-But overall, this has been a milder variant of Covid-19,” said Berner.
+But overall, this has been a milder variant of COVID,” said Berner.

 Berner said the best thing anyone can do during this surge, is to do your part in preventing further transmission.
 That includes making sure you get tested for the virus if you show signs of infection.